jdschae/TeleMeWhere/README.md

 ## Usage:

-* Users can either create an account or sign in.
+* In the first menu, users can either create an account or sign in.
 The tapping gesture can be used to click buttons on the screen.
-Tapping input fields bring up the keyboard which in turn can tapped to enter letters into the fields.
+Tapping input fields brings up the keyboard which in turn can be tapped to enter letters into the fields.
 * NOTE: The backspace button is currently buggy and will be fixed in a later release.
-For now, go back to the main menu and then return to your previous menu to clear the input fields.
+For now, hit the go back button (or equivalent) to return to your previous menu to clear the input fields.
+* In the account creation page, there is the option to choose sex and whether you are a patient or a doctor.
+Sex will affect the type of model for that user.
-* After signing in or creating an account, the user will be brought to the model scene.
+* After signing in or creating an account, the user will be brought to the homepage.
+* In the homepage, there are 5 options:
+  * The user can edit their account information.
+Blank input fields will not be changed when the submit button is clicked, but valid input will change the information for the corresponding fields in the database.
+  * The user can send invites.
+Simply type in the username of the desired invitee and hit the button for sending it.
+  * The user can check and accept invites.
+In this page, there will be a list of users that have invited you to view their model.
+Select the corresponding checkbox and hit "Accept Invite" to go to that session.
+There is also a "Refresh" button to load any new invites.
+  * The user can sign out and return to the Create Account/Sign In page.
+  * The user can go to view their own model
+* When viewing your own model or another user's the options are the same.
+* In a model session, there are several options according to the pressed button on the action menu:
+  * Dragging the model: this is the default interaction.
+Using the pinching and dragging gesture, the model can be moved with the hand.
+  * Rotating the model: Using the pinching and dragging gesture the model can be rotated according to how far the hand is from straight in front of you.
+Currently, the pivot is at the feet of the model which will change for the Omega Release.
-* Currently, the model is a rectangular prism used to test the functionality of marker placing and manipulation.
-In the next release, this will be changed to a human body.
+  * Removing a marker: Using the pinching gesture when the cursor is on a marker will delete the marker from the model and the database.
+This removal will be seen by all users viewing the model.
-* There are several options for interacting with the model as well as a sign out button.
-By default, it is set to drag.
-All of these options are employ the use of the pinching/tapping gesture.
-Pinching and holding is for rotating and dragging while tapping is used for the marker interactions.
+  * Placing marker or viewing notes: Pressing this button will allow two options.
+If the user selects a point on the model using their gaze and pinching gesture, a menu will pop up that allows the user to select the shape of the marker and the notes to add to it.
+Pressing "Place Marker" will add the marker to the spot previously selected on the model with the corresponding shape.
+These markers are added to the database and seen by every user viewing the session.
+Selecting a marker will cause a different window to open up that displays the notes were added to that marker.
-* The user must have the cursor on a marker in order for the removal to work.
+* The user also has the option to return the homepage with a "Homepage" button.
-* Marker placements and removals are saved in the database so when the user signs out and then signs back in, the markers will still be in the same place.